 .
 Pergolas

-Tints: Clear, Opal, Bronze
+Tints: Clear, Opal, Bronze and Heatguard

 We have a wide range of rafter bars well suited to 16mm polycarbonate.
-We supply PVC capped and aluminium capped rafter glazing bars in a range of colours and lengths.
+We supply PVC and aluminium capped rafter glazing bars in a range of colours and lengths.

-For a rafter supported roof you will need your rafter bars as described above with either PVC or aluminium capping.
-Your roof will begin and end with a glazing bar and you will have additional joiner bars between your sheets.
-With PVC capped bars you will add a 16mm universal edge trim to create your end bars and with aluminium capped bars this will be an 16mm aluminium F section.
-These trims will neatly cloak off the ends of your roof and balance up the empty outside of the bar where there is no glazing.
-Finally a sheet end closure is needed to cover the anti-dust tape at the bottom of your sheets, this will stop moisture getting into them.
-These are available in white & brown or anthracite grey.
+For a rafter supported roof you will need your rafter bars as described above.
+You have a choice of either PVC or aluminium capping on the glazing bars.
+Your roof will begin and end with a glazing bar.
+You will also have additional bars between your 16mm polycarbonate sheets.
+With PVC capped bars you will add a 16mm universal edge trim to create your end bars.
+With aluminium capped bars this will be an 16mm aluminium F section.
+These trims will neatly cloak off the ends of your roof.
+They will also balance up the empty outside of the bar where there is no glazing.
+Finally a sheet end closure is needed to cover the anti-dust tape at the bottom of your sheets.
+This will stop moisture getting into them.
+They are available in white, brown or anthracite grey.

-16mm Polycarbonate Sheet Thickness
+| 16mm Polycarbonate Sheet Thickness | ||||

-U-Value 2.3 2.3 2.3
+| U-Value | 2.3 | 2.3 | 2.3 | 2.4 |

-Light Transmission 76% 48% 35%
+| Light Transmission | 76% | 48% | 35% | 20% |

-Weight (kg per sqm) 2.7 2.7 2.7
+| Weight (kg per sqm) | 2.7 | 2.7 | 2.7 | 2.5 |

 BS476/7: Class 1

-Yes on the top surface – the sheet must be installed the correct way up – the side with the print on the protective film goes upwards, when print is on both sides, one will say which side is the top.
+Yes on the top surface – the sheet must be installed the correct way up.
+The side with the print on the protective film goes upwards.
+When print is on both sides, one will say which side is the top.

 Length & Width: +/-5mm